 Most grains contain gluten and are very high on the glycemic index.
 Thus, major premature aging factors!
 So, substituting with this amazingly healthy, great tasting grain will make a big difference in how you look and feel!

-- Great source of insoluble fiber known to help prevent gallstones, especially in women.
+- Great source of insoluble fiber for digestion and also known to help prevent gallstones, especially in women.